This week, I’m making a shameful confession of a different kind. (Last week’s was word count-related.)

 —Chapter 41, The Perils of Panacea

-I don’t know if they still do, but when I was in high school in West Virginia, Driver’s Education was offered as a for-credit course you could take to learn to drive.
+When I was in high school in West Virginia, Driver’s Education was offered as a for-credit course.
 It was a great opportunity for kids in a rural, far from affluent area.
 Not only did the school provide instruction, but you could use their car to take the test.
 (And drive together to get there—the testing center was in the county seat, at that time about forty-five minutes from the town where most of us lived.)

-There was classroom instruction, and we rotated through driving practice.
-We started by driving in circles on the little hilled cul-de-sac at the school (the first day a friend almost drove us straight down the side of the mountain—I’m looking at you, Miss H!).
+In addition to classroom instruction, we rotated through driving practice.
+We started by driving in circles on the little hilled cul-de-sac at the school.
+The first day a friend almost drove us straight off the side of the mountain—I’m looking at you, Miss H!
 Then we progressed to driving up and down and around the curving hills on the two-lane roads “off campus.”

-My friend in the back seat busted her lip on the front seat because she wasn’t wearing her seat belt.
+My friend in the back busted her lip on the front seat because she wasn’t wearing her seat belt.
 (Remember, boys and girls, this was the olden days, shortly after the horse and buggy.)
-My arm ached from being jammed between me and the steering wheel, but I wasn’t about to admit it, especially when the ambulance showed up for the elderly driver of the other vehicle celebrating his … wait for it … 80th birthday.
+My arm ached from being jammed into the steering wheel, but I wasn’t about to admit it, especially when the ambulance showed up for the elderly driver of the other vehicle celebrating his… wait for it… 80th birthday.
 Yeah.
-Maybe he was under the influence of too much cake.
+Maybe he was under the influence of too much cake. 😂 Bless his heart.